cvt8/waltz_robot/README.md

-# A robot that can dance waltz
+# Make an humanoid robot dance the waltz
 ## Project Description

 Authors: Charles Monte and Constantin Vaillant-Tenzer